nxp-appcodehub/dm-rt1170evkb-full-appliance/README.md

 ## 3. Setup<a name="step3"></a>

 ### 3.1 Step 1
-Import the project into MCUXpresso IDE by following the following sections of the "MCUXpresso IDE - User Guide" found in the documentation section of the [MCUXpresso IDE page](https://www.nxp.com/design/software/development-software/mcuxpresso-software-and-tools-/mcuxpresso-integrated-development-environment-ide:MCUXpresso-IDE):
+Import the project into MCUXpresso IDE by following the noted sections of the "MCUXpresso IDE - User Guide" found in the documentation section of the [MCUXpresso IDE page](https://www.nxp.com/design/software/development-software/mcuxpresso-software-and-tools-/mcuxpresso-integrated-development-environment-ide:MCUXpresso-IDE):
 ### 3.2 Step 2
 Connect the LCD panel to connector J48 of i.MX RT1170-EVKB board.
 ### 3.3 Step 3